 Ferrara's primary responsibilities with the Colonials include working with the post players, as well as recruiting, player development, strength and conditioning and on-floor coaching.

-In his first season at GW, the Colonials posted their most wins (23) since 2008, tied for second in the Atlantic 10 standings and advanced to the A-10 semifinals and the third round of the WNIT, earning the program's first postseason victories since the 2008 campaign.
+In his first season at GW in 2013-14, the Colonials posted their most wins (23) since 2008, tied for second in the Atlantic 10 standings and advanced to the A-10 semifinals and the third round of the WNIT, earning the program's first postseason victories since the 2008 campaign.
 Two of Coach Ferrara's charges - forwards Jonquel Jones (2nd Team) and Caira Washington (3rd Team) - earned All-Conference honors, and Washington was named the Atlantic 10 Rookie of the Year.

 Coach Ferrara served as recruiting coordinator at Hofstra, assembling the sixth-best recruiting class among mid-majors in 2012 according to ESPN Hoopgurlz and the 50th-ranked class in the nation by All-Star Girls Report.

 Coach Ferrara also oversaw Hofstra's offense, as the Pride increased its scoring average from 62.2 points per game before his arrival to 75.0 ppg in 2010-11 and 2011-12, leading the Colonial Athletic Association and ranking in the top 20 in the nation both seasons.
 Hofstra posted a 52-41 record during his three years and earned a postseason WNIT bid in 2012.